astropy/astropy/docs/table/operations.rst

 -----------------

-In this section we describe higher-level operations that can be used to generate a new table from two or more input tables.
+In this section we describe higher-level operations that can be used to generate a new table from one or more input tables.
 This includes:

 =======================